 Are you open/ taking appointments?

-- your first meeting with your therapist would be in our offices, to meet, establish relationship, and get off to a good start.
-We are following strict safety measures during this meeting- ask if you would like all the details.
+- your first meeting with your therapist is typically in our offices, to meet, establish relationship, and get off to a good start.
 If you live in Virginia, but far from our offices in Virginia Beach then we can do the first meeting by Zoom.

 - after that the therapist and you will decide together whether in-person meetings are best or online meetings.
-In-person meetings are subject to policy changes as the pandemic conditions change in our area.
+In-person meetings are subject to policy changes if healthcare official directives change in our area.

 If you have any needs relevant to meeting in our offices, or access to videoconferencing from home, please contact us at email@example.com

 The Hope Focused approach works to build hope for couples using positive interventions, a short-term strategic approach that is tailored to the relationship needs of the couple.
 It is based on dozens of research studies and has been published in several books by Dr. Ripley and Dr. Worthington.

 Dr. Ripley answers questions about the Hope Focused Approach